 The installer also provides an option to install Cerify as a service.
+This option is selected by default.
+If you want to install Cerify in application mode, this option needs to be deselected.

 Installing Cerify as a Supervisor.
-Follow the steps described in Run Cerify Installer (see page 16) and Installing Cerify (see page 15) to install Cerify as a Supervisor.
+Follow the steps described in Run Cerify Installer (see page 18) and Installing Cerify (see page 17) to install Cerify as a Supervisor.
 During the installation, a dialog box appears with the list of installation options.

-To continue with the Supervisor installation, select Supervisor in the installation options dialog box.
-Sometime during the installation, a dialog box appears where you must:
+To continue with the Supervisor installation for a normal Enterprise cluster, select Supervisor under the option "Enterprise Cluster" in the installation options dialog box.